lewagon/dotfiles/01-Ruby/01-Programming-basics/04-Stupid-coaching/README.md

 ### Interactive Program

 - Write the code for the interface that makes you discuss with your coach through the terminal
 - **constraint**: This program should **"loop"**.
 Your coach should answer to your message and wait for your next one until you decide to get rid of him.
-In any case this program should exit after the first coach's answer.
 Use a `while..end` or `until..end` structure for that purpose.

 ## Learning Badges